 If skin is dry or cracked, avoid creams or lotions (as they are likely to cause further problems) and seek advice from your midwife or health visitor.
 Early skin exposure to some products may result in allergic reactions or eczema.

 After the first month, you can introduce an emollient on any dry skin (but only if needed).
-Any product introduced should be used sparingly and should be free from alcohol, colour and perfume.
+Any product introduced should be used sparingly, ideally after testing on a small area of the baby’s skin, and should be free from alcohol, colour and perfume.
 Always seek advice from a health visitor or pharmacist before applying any products to your newborn baby’s skin.

 Newborn spots

 Spots and rashes are common in babies, in some circumstances they can be caused by something serious; take a look at our guide to skin rashes here.
-Spots and rashes may come and go, but if you notice anything that doesn’t seem right, such as if your baby is not feeding well or very sleepy, speak to a GP as soon as possible.
+Spots and rashes may come and go, but if you notice anything additional that worries you, such as if your baby is not feeding well or very sleepy, speak to a GP as soon as possible.

 You should call 999 or go straight to A&E if:

-• they have had a fit or convulsion
+- they are having/have had a fit or convulsion